Abdullahmdshahid/Bikroy.comWebAutomation/README.md

     ```sh
        pytest tests/test_01_browse_bikroyWebsite.py
     ```
+3. For generating html and log report, use this commend:
+    ```sh
+       pytest tests --html=report.html --capture=tee-sys
+    ```
-3. If you want to use your own data, and profile pic:
+4. If you want to use your own data, and profile pic:
    ```
        * You should go to the "sample_data" folder and put your all data in "all_information_data.py"
        * For profile pic you should name your picture name as "profile_pic_demo"